Something to say to your school?

 Respectful Behaviours Policy

 In November 2021 the Victorian Government launched a new Respectful Behaviours within the School Community Policy, which promotes the importance of respectful and collaborative relationships between parents and carers and school staff.
-The Department of Education and Training (DET) worked with PV on the policy and we are pleased DET incorporated our feedback.
+The Education Department worked with PV on the policy and we are pleased they incorporated our feedback.

 School Community Safety Orders